Articles on Shifting Sands

 Race is the prism through which women and girls wanting female genital alterations and surgeries are viewed in the UK.
 The FGM law treats people unequally, as many brown and black African and some Muslim women have attested over the years.
 People in Bristol have been at the receiving end recently and the damage caused to others is described here.

 This became even more apparent on 17 October 2019 after the Crown Prosecution Service (CPS), the main public agency for conducting criminal prosecutions in England and Wales, published refreshed and expanded FGM guidance ‘to help prosecutors and police successfully bring more perpetrators to justice.’
-It’s very proud of this year’s successful prosecution although I, and others, have doubts about the verdict.
+It is very proud of this year’s successful prosecution although I, and others, have doubts about the verdict.

 Since 1985, the law in England and Wales, revised in the 2003 Act, has criminalised anyone who ‘excises, infibulates or otherwise mutilates the whole or any part of a girl’s labia majora, labia minora or clitoris’.
 This is commonly referred to as FGM.

 ‘Designer vaginas’ and piercings were also categorised as FGM in the law.
-The appropriateness has come under scrutiny because of the increasing demand for cosmetic surgeries among adults, teenagers, young people and teenagers.
+The appropriateness has come under scrutiny because of the increasing demand for cosmetic surgeries among adults, young people and teenagers.